hakimel/reveal.js/README.md

   autoSlide: 5000
 });
 ```
-When this is turned on a control element will appear that enables users to pause and resume auto-sliding.
+When this is turned on, a control element will appear that enables users to pause and resume auto-sliding.
 Alternatively, sliding can be paused or resumed by pressing »a« on the keyboard.
 Sliding is paused automatically as soon as the user starts navigating.
 You can disable these controls by specifying ```autoSlideStoppable: false``` in your reveal.js config.

 You can also override the slide duration for individual slides and fragments by using the ```data-autoslide``` attribute: